C0urante/kafka-connect-sound/README.md

 ## Overview

-These connectors use the [Java sound API] available in the standard library to record and play headerless audio of various formats.
+These connectors use the [Java sound API] available in the standard library to record and play headerless audio with various formats.

-Note that an earlier version of these connectors required [SoX] to run; current versions do not.
+Note that earlier versions of these connectors required [SoX] to run; current versions do not.

 ## Installation